-- The directly observed therapy for tuberculosis project enrolled eight additional patients, increasing enrollment from 29 to 37 persons. - The community paramedics dispenses all doses of TB medications prescribed by the TB clinic's physician. - One patient was hospitalized twice for intravenous treatment of TB meningitis that was diagnosed prior to enrollment in the pilot project.
+- The directly observed therapy for tuberculosis project has enrolled 44 persons between June 2015 and March 2018. - The community paramedics dispensed all but two (0.05%) doses of TB medications prescribed by the TB clinic's physician. - One patient was hospitalized twice for intravenous treatment of TB meningitis that was diagnosed prior to enrollment in the pilot project.
+Eleven other patients were hospitalized for reasons unrelated to their TB.

-Tuberculosis (TB) is a highly contagious disease that is treated with special antibiotic medications.
-The number of medications and frequency of dosing are determined by a physician with expertise in TB treatment.
+Tuberculosis (TB) is a highly contagious disease treated with special antibiotic medications.
+A physician with expertise in TB treatment determines the number of medications and frequency of dosing.
 People with TB must take their medication as directed, because stopping treatment too soon or missing doses of medication could lead to development of a drugresistant strain of TB, which poses a major public health risk to a community.
 To ensure that people with TB take their medication as directed, TB treatment clinics often provide directly observed therapy (DOT).
 Under DOT, a health care worker gives a patient medication, observes the patient taking the medication, and monitors the patient for side effects.